Ematicexternal/doc/_posts/2017-07-31-ecommerce-plugins-magento-2-x.md

 #### **Cart URL match**

-This value is used in order for plugin to detect dynamic cart updates.
+This value is used in order for a plugin to detect dynamic cart updates.
 Examine your URLs when you add/remove/update items in the shopping cart.
-Find some part that is the same for all URLs and add it here.
+Find some parts that are the same for all URLs and add it here.

 Defaults to: